-This article gives insight into the issue of multiple registrations at a single postcode.
-Based on the current methodology of the Business demography and UK business publications, which includes all businesses registered for Value Added Tax (VAT) and/or Pay As You Earn (PAYE), it is not appropriate to exclude all multiple registrations.
-However, we understand that one of the reasons that the business demography data are used by local authorities is for planning purposes and these multiple registrations can cause issues.
+This methodology gives insight into the issue of multiple registrations at a single postcode.
+Based on the current methodology of the business demography and UK business bulletins, which includes all businesses registered for Value Added Tax (VAT) or Pay As You Earn (PAYE), it is not appropriate to exclude all multiple registrations.
+However, we understand that one of the reasons that the business demography data are used by local authorities is for planning purposes, and these multiple registrations can cause issues.
 Therefore, we aim to make users aware of some of the reasons for multiple registrations and have produced tables based purely on postcodes where there are more than 500 businesses' births or deaths (businesses registered or deregistered for VAT or PAYE).
-These tables can be found in Section 10 of this release..
+These tables can be found in Section 10: Postcodes with over 500 business births or deaths.